Chicago Traumatic Brain Injury – TBI Lawyer

-- Intracerebral hematoma – collection of blood within the brain tissue itself.
+- Intracerebral hematoma – a collection of blood within the brain tissue itself.

 To treat an intracranial hematoma, certain surgeries may be needed such as a Burr hole trephination (drilling the skull), craniotomy (opening the skull and reducing pressure inside), and craniectomy (opening the skull to allow the brain to expand).

 Penetrating Brain Injury

 The injuries discussed above usually occur while the skull or brain remains intact or when the skull is not damaged but the brain is.
 Another type of TBI is open head injury due to an entering object.
-Examples are a bullet from a gunshot, a stab wound, shards of glass puncturing the head, and pieces of skull that broke off and entered the brain.
+Examples are a bullet from a gunshot, a stab wound, shards of glass puncturing the head, and pieces of the skull that broke off and entered the brain.
 If you or someone you know has suffered a penetrating brain injury, obviously you should immediately call 911.
 Bleeding should be stopped, do not move the person, and stabilize the head.

 Open head injuries are life-threatening.
 They often involve heavy blood loss, seizures, and coma, as well as disruptions to bodily functions based on the damaged brain part.
-Aside from an emergency response, major medical procedures are usually needed, such as object removal surgery and operations to relieve the associated hematoma.
-Sometimes doctors will use x-rays, CTs and MRIs to look at the extent of the injury.
+Aside from emergency response, major medical procedures are usually needed, such as object removal surgery and operations to relieve the associated hematoma.
+Sometimes doctors will use x-rays, CTs, and MRIs to look at the extent of the injury.
 The level of severity of the injury can vary and impact the type of treatment as well as recovery potential and timeline.
-For severe injuries, parts of a person’s skill may be removed, burr holes may need o be drilled, and a tube may be placed into the brain to drain fluid.
+For severe injuries, parts of a person’s skill may be removed, burr holes may need to be drilled, and a tube may be placed into the brain to drain fluid.

 Traumatic Brain Injury Symptoms

 Symptoms of traumatic brain injury vary from person to person.
 The outcome can range from complete recovery to permanent disability and even death.

 Recognizing the signs and symptoms of traumatic brain injury can help save a person’s life.
-Watching for the signs or behavioral changes after the trauma are vital.
+Watching for the signs or behavioral changes after the trauma is vital.
 These include:

 - Loss of consciousness, even for a few seconds